celestiaorg/orchestrator-relayer/docs/keys.md

 <!-- markdownlint-disable MD013 -->

-The QGB `keys` command allows managing EVM private keys and P2P identities.
+The Blobstream `keys` command allows managing EVM private keys and P2P identities.
 It is defined as a subcommand for multiple commands with the only difference being the directory where the keys are stored.
 For the remaining functionality, it is the same for all the commands.

 ## Orchestrator command